kavukcutolga/location-finder/README.md

 You can also jump into the Demo before checking the details, which helps you find the nearest food trucks in San Francisco. 🚚 🌮

-Demo: https://desolate-taiga-61470.herokuapp.com/ (First access may take few seconds, as application pauses after a period of inactivity on Heroku)
+Demo: https://desolate-taiga-61470.herokuapp.com/ (First access may take 10-20 seconds, as application pauses after a period of inactivity on Heroku)

 ## Location Finder Overview